The methodology

 If you believe that data relating to your organisation has been included in error, or wish to query how your site was assessed, contact us at contact@agentprime.co.uk.

-For information about how AgentPratham handles personal data collected via this website, see our Privacy policy at agentprime.co.uk/privacy.
+For information about how we handle personal data collected via this website, see our Privacy policy at agentpratham.co.uk/privacy.